 Ripple foams better than any other non-dairy milk product.
-It will more stable foam in lattes and cappuccinos than almond, soy, coconut, or cashew milks.
+It will produce a more stable foam in lattes and cappuccinos than almond, soy, coconut, or cashew milks.

 At Ripple we believe that the recipe for healthy living is actually really simple.Find Out More